 “An eye for an eye will only make the whole world blind.”
 Mahatma Gandhi

 “Whenever you are confronted with an opponent.
 Conquer him with love.”
 Mahatma Gandhi

 Wives and husbands take their turns at being disappointing.
 When we least expect it, we find ourselves disappointed by them, and the crushing feeling is painful.
 Sometimes it happens because they misunderstood what we were trying to say.
 Other times we misinterpret what they are attempting to explain.
-Whether we are half listening, tired or in a bad mood, the result is confusion which escalates.
-It turns into anger, and causes an explosive atmosphere.
+Whether we are half listening, tired, or in a bad mood, the result is a confusion which escalates.
+It turns into anger and causes an explosive atmosphere.

-Many times couples are lamenting their sadness over the disagreement, and professing to do better the next time.
+Many times couples are lamenting their sadness over the disagreement and professing to do better the next time.
 Most of them will do better, because they learn how to drive the marriage mobile, and avoid the warning signs.
 All fights don’t end in disaster.
-Most of the arguments can lead to a discovery of truth about each other.
-They realize also that they can’t behave like their parents, because they are two different people.
-They also learn that the words spoken, were not holding the rebuff they envisioned in their own minds.
-Love is learned behavior, and so to is fighting.
-It is so vital that we discover how to fight with a purpose of having a positive and loving outcome.
+Most of the arguments can lead to a discovery of the truth about each other.
+They realize also that they can’t behave like their parents because they are two different people.
+They also learn that the words spoken were not holding the rebuff they envisioned in their own minds.
+Love is learned behavior, and so too is fighting.
+It is so vital that we discover how to fight with the purpose of having a positive and loving outcome.

 “Read it with sorrow and you will feel hate.
 Read it with anger and you will feel vengeful.
 Read it with paranoia and you will feel confusion.
 Read it with empathy and you will feel compassion.

 Read it with love and you will feel flattery.
 Read it with hope and you will feel positive.
 Read it with humor and you will feel joy.
 Read it with God and you will feel the truth.
 Read it without bias and you will feel peace.
 Don’t read it at all and you will not feel a thing.”
 Shannon Adler